I Miss You (Blink-182 song): Music video

+The music video of "I Miss You" was directed by Jonas Åkerlund (pictured).

-The song's music video is shot in the style of a 1930s film, and find the trio performing in a haunted house with ghosts circling around.
-Jonas Åkerlund, who also directed the Prodigy's "Smack My Bitch Up" and Christina Aguilera's "Beautiful," directed the video, which was filmed on December 17, 2003, in Los Angeles.
-"He's done amazing videos," DeLonge said.
-"We kind of had an idea of what we wanted to do, but it's gonna be interesting because with a guy like that, they bring so much artistic vision to the project.
-You don't really know what's going on in their head, like how they wanna film it and all that stuff."
-It also features Mark Hoppus playing a double bass, inspired by Phil Thornalley of the Cure's use of one in the video for "The Love Cats".
+The music video for "I Miss You" was directed by Jonas Åkerlund.
+It is shot in the style of a 1930s film, and find the trio performing in a haunted house with ghosts circling around.
+Filming for the video took place on December 17, 2003, in Los Angeles.
+It also features Hoppus playing a double bass, inspired by Phil Thornalley of the Cure's use of one in the video for "The Love Cats".

+After a sneak preview aired on MTV on January 22, 2004, the full music video officially premiered on the channel four days later, on January 26, 2004.
 The song achieved heavy airplay on music video channels.
 It achieved its best airplay on Canada's MuchMusic, where it was the number one most-played video for the week ending February 22, 2004, as monitored by Nielsen Broadcast Data Systems.
 For Fuse, the song was the eighth-most played that week, eleventh for MTV, and fourteenth for MTV2.
 It continued to be a strong performer on Fuse and MuchMusic into May, with the issue dated May 15 reporting it at numbers 9 and eleven, respectively.
 It remained in the top 30 most-played at MuchMusic into January 2005.